 No good gaming headset could be without a microphone and the S3 headset comes with an omni-directional microphone that can be adjusted by moving the wheel base at the left ear cup.
 This allows you to select a good position for the mic to suit your facial length and mouth position and happily stays in place unless you physical move it up or down a notch.
 This seems a great idea, again another feature that I’ve not encountered before in gaming headsets but a welcome one all the same.
 The mic stalk has a slight bit of bend so as to follow the contour of the face but nothing like the original EasySMX headset I reviewed which had a fully flexible and posable mic stalk.
 Thanks to the omni-directional mic in this S3 headset, the mic doesn’t have to be quite as near your mouth to pick up the sound so the position its in using the ear cup wheel is perfect!
 The mic itself requires some adjustments of the settings to find the right sound.
-Playing around with the settings in OBS by adding 15 in Mic Aux Boost (multiple), the headset works like a charm with clear audio for talking with other players online and when recording my gameplay videos as you can see below.
+Playing around with the settings in OBS by adding 15 in Mic Aux Boost (multiple), the headset works adequately for talking with other players online and when recording my gameplay videos as you can see below.
 It may not match the clarity or crisp sound of a separate Snowball Ice mic, but as budget headsets go, the mic does the job.

 Two great features adorning the left ear cup, besides the mic of course, are the volume wheel and vibration button.
 The volume wheel allows you to adjust the volume of the audio received by the headphones.
 The vibration button allows you to enable bass vibration mode which, similar to vibration in the joypad controller, allows you to feel more involved with the game with its rumble technology.
 I’ve never come across anything like this before in a gaming headset.
 Though I’ve been trying to find a PC game I own that activates the headset’s vibration technology, the nearest thing I got was a bit of a rumble during the opening titles of X3: Reunion.
 If it works exactly I expect it to in full vibration mode during a compatible game, I’ll make sure to update this review with my findings.